 Surf fishing can be exciting and productive.
 You also get to spend time on the beach, so it’s all good.
 If you’re heading to the beach and thinking of doing some surf fishing, the question becomes, what bait to use.
-While I know there are those purists that prefer to fish only with lures, live bait more often than not, will catch more fish.
+While I know there are those purists that prefer to fish only with lures, surf fishing with live bait more often than not, will catch more fish.

 What is the Best Live Bait for Surf Fishing?